acolorbright/babel-preset-acb/README.md

 # babel-preset-acb

-> A babel preset for transforming your JavaScript for A Color Bright, based on Airbnb's [babel-preset-airbnb](https://github.com/airbnb/babel-preset-airbnb).
+> A babel preset for transforming JavaScript for A Color Bright, based on Airbnb's [babel-preset-airbnb](https://github.com/airbnb/babel-preset-airbnb).

 Currently uses presets for React and stage 2, plus object rest/spread and JSX control statements.